rjbetancourtc/agri-social-nav-vineyard/README.md

 </table>

 <p>
-  The cited literature motivates these algorithmic families.
-The numerical settings reported in the manuscript describe the evaluated implementations;
-  the references should not be interpreted as prescribing every experimental parameter value.
+  The cited literature motivates the algorithmic families.
+The numerical settings reported in the manuscript describe the implementations evaluated in this study; the cited publications do not prescribe every experimental parameter value.
 </p>